kemapak/blog/web/web-components.md

 markup and necessary libraries.
 Another example could be a chat client that we can add to any web application.

 ## Parts of a web component

 ### 1 Custom elements

-Browser JavaScript API, that enables to define custom elements.
-Let the browser know how the element will behave.
+Browser native JavaScript API, that defines custom elements.
+Let the browser know how the element will behave, render.

 ### 2 Shadow DOM

 An encapsulated DOM, separate from the page DOM that will enable you to keep your HTML, CSS and JavaScript within your component private and avoid collisions with the page.
+In other words, you can use different frameworks, CSS libraries, they will not collide and override each other.

 > This is similar to an iFrame from encapsulation perspective.

 ### 3 Templates and Slots

-Templates enable you to create your custom private HTML and will define the structure of your custom component.
+Templates enable you to create your custom private (or public) HTML and will define the structure of your custom component.

 Slots are placeholder for child content belongs to the main page. _For example_: In a dialog component, you can put any HTML inside its body/content or the header or the footer.
+A slot is a bucket of custom element that you can put stuff in.

 Slots come in 2 flavors named and generic.

-- If you name a slot content will be treated according to the custom code in your component, it can have it own styles. _For example_: for a dialog you might have header, body and footer slots.
+- If you name a slot content will be treated according to the custom code in your component, it can have it own styles.
+- _For example_: for a dialog you might have header, body and footer slots.
-- If you have a generic slot any content you put from the main page will be treated the same. _For example_: for a tooltip component you will just have a generic slot since it can only have one type of content.
+- If you have a generic slot any content you put from the main page will be treated the same. _For example_: for a
+- tooltip component you will just have a generic slot since it can only have one type of content.
-> Important note: When you define a slot in your template, the host page can insert multiple of them. _For example_: multiple  body slots in a dialog component, or multiple generic slots in a tooltip.
+> Important note: When you define a slot in your template, the host page can insert multiple of them. _For example_:
+> multiple body slots in a dialog component, or multiple generic slots in a tooltip.

 ## Web component life cycle and events

 As described in the previous section, we have to create a template, add the necessary JavaScript and style to create a web component.
 Below is the basic skeleton, which I will describe each part in detail.

 ```
 class CustomComponent extends HTMLElement {